-If your planning at trip to Fraser Island and the thought of driving in the sand scares you a little, then this top 15 list of safe driving practices is a must read for you.
+If you are planning a trip to Fraser Island and the thought of driving in the sand scares you a little, then this top 15 list of safe driving practices is a must-read for you.

-Have the oils checked, inspect tyre tread and pressure, fluid levels topped, break lights and headlights working.
+Have the oils checked, inspect the tyre tread and pressure, fluid levels topped, and brake lights and headlights working.
 Any issues or strange engine noises should be dealt with prior to commencing your trip.

 It is a horrible and expensive trip to have your vehicle towed off the island should you have a mechanical problem.
 It can cost thousands of dollars to recover your vehicle and get it back to the mainland.

-Some insurance policy’s will not cover this due to the remoteness of Fraser Island.
+Some insurance policies will not cover this due to the remoteness of Fraser Island.
 It is advisable to check your vehicle insurance policy as a precaution in case of any issues.

 2. Carry Recovery Gear

 - a tyre pressure gauge,

 - and a snatch strap.

 These items will be useful if you find yourself bogged in sand.
 Drop tyre pressure first but then remember you will need to inflate back up if they are really low ( -8psi).
 If this fails a shovel may be needed to dig out sand behind and in front of the tyres.
 Beware sometimes the sand can be extremely hot.

 It’s easy to get carried away with fancy and expensive accessories but the basics are best.
 They don’t take up much room in the vehicle and won’t cost a fortune.